-- iii.
+- i.
+Treatment is for a rare but clinically defined condition that is chronically debilitating, lifethreatening or has a significant impact on a patient's quality of life; and - ii.
+Treatment is considered to be standard of care and clinically essential for the condition under evaluation in line with local and/or international clinical practice guidelines; and - iii.
 Treatment is registered by the Health Sciences Authority (HSA) or a reputed international regulatory authority (e.g. Food and Drug Administration (FDA, USA) and/or European Medicines Agency (EMA)) for the condition under evaluation (i.e. treatment has proven therapeutic modality); and - iv.
 There is a lack of affordable treatment alternatives (including non-drug therapy) for patients with the condition; and - v.
 There is sufficient evidence available to robustly assess the safety and clinical effectiveness of the treatment for patients with the condition.

-The DAC has the discretion to take account of the full range of clinical and economic evidence available, including RCTs, non-randomised studies and qualitative evidence related to the experiences of local healthcare professionals who have used the drug or are familiar with the condition under evaluation.
+The DAC has the discretion to take account of the full range of clinical and economic evidence available, including RCTs, non-randomised studies and qualitative evidence related to the experiences of local healthcare professionals and patients who have used the drug or are familiar with the condition under evaluation.